 Pockmarked cliffs of Akoris, Middle Egypt (north of Minya)

 At the Shrine of Sachal Sarmast, Sindh

-Tracking the world's rarities and wonders—one pin at a time
+Tracking down rarities and wonders—one pin at a time

-Welcome to places saved, a collection of entries, stories, photos and guides from off-the-beaten-path destinations.
-It wasn’t long after Google’s ‘Saved Places’ function appeared that large swathes of my world map were smothered in pins: remote, dusty ruins, dazzling shrines, tombs, temples and churches, most placed to steer future routes.
-Here, I’ll share accounts of some of my favorites with anyone stopping by, in hopes that my entries will tempt you to add a pin or two from my map to yours.
+Welcome to places saved, a collection of entries, stories, photos and guides from mostly less-considered destinations.
+With the launch of Google’s ‘Saved Places’ function, large swathes of my world map were quickly smothered in pins: remote, dusty ruins, dazzling shrines, tombs, temples and churches, most pins placed to steer future routes.
+Here, they’re for sharing some special corners of the world I’ve been lucky enough to visit over the years, partly in hopes of inspiring others, passers-by like yourself, to add from my map of saved places to yours.
 Enjoy!

+Pockmarked cliffs of Akoris, Middle Egypt (north of Minya)